idriss-crypto/ts-library/readme.md

 Returns:
 Promise, that resolves to dictionary (object), in which keys are names addresses, and values are these addresses (see example).
 In case nothing was found, promise will resolve to empty object.
 If unknown network or coin (or combination) was provided, error returns.
 Example: "message": "Network not found."

-## II.
-Reverse Resolving IDriss Names
+## 2. Reverse Resolving IDriss Names

+### Show emails, phone numbers, and Twitter usernames instead of wallet addresses.

 *Coming Soon...*